The HRK’s Modus Project - Enhancing student mobility across educational boundaries through recognition

 The German Rectors' Conference (HRK) is the association of public and government-recognised universities in Germany.
 Due to this large membership, representing all types of higher education institution, the HRK functions as the voice of the universities.

-The HRK's MODUS project aims at enhancing student mobility and permeability across educational boundaries through further improving recognition* at German higher education institutions (HEI).
-This contributes to more transparency and to flexible learning pathways.
+The HRK's MODUS project aimed at enhancing student mobility and permeability across educational boundaries through further improving recognition* at German higher education institutions (HEI).
+This contributed to more transparency and to flexible learning pathways.

-The project agenda consists of three key priorities:
+The project agenda consisted of three key priorities:

-The project’s objective is to become the focal point of contact for transparent, credible and academically reliable information concerning all questions of recognition.
-While providing targeted support and cooperation to HEI it also wants to enrich the debate of digitalisation of recognition processes within universities.
-Developing recommendations and documenting good practice are central to these efforts.
+The served as the focal point of contact for transparent, credible and academically reliable information concerning all questions of recognition.
+While providing targeted support and cooperation to HEI it also provided impetus in the debate of digitalisation of recognition processes within universities.
+Developing recommendations and documenting good practice were central to these efforts.

-In order to involve professors and staff from HEI, a network of academic consultants and experts, an advisory board deriving from different academic fields and countries and the expert panel on quality assured recognition standards (so-called "future workshops") on the first key priority have been successfully established.
-Furthermore, interested HEI are invited to be pilots for different interventions supporting effective recognition.
+In order to involve professors and staff from HEI, a network of academic consultants and experts, an advisory board deriving from different academic fields and countries and expert panels on quality assured recognition standards (so-called "future workshops") on the key priority topics were successfully established.

-Moreover, MODUS complements its portfolio with tailored offers aimed at specific target groups within HEI to better inform, advise and network via common workshops, web-seminars and conferences.
-Finally, all effects of the project will be carefully measured with project-accompanying regular evaluations and surveys.
+Moreover, MODUS complemented its portfolio with tailored offers aimed at specific target groups within HEI to better inform, advise and network via common workshops, web-seminars and conferences.
+Beyond that, all effects of the project were carefully measured with project-accompanying regular evaluations and surveys.

 ________________________